React-Hacker-News-Clone/Front-End/ISSUES.md

-Issues that need to be addressed
+### Future Implementations

 ## Rate Limter

-The delete endpoint is not being used in the reducer.
+Users should be limited on how many stories are created/deleted.
+However currently the delete endpoint is not being utilized and will be in a future release.
-Rather than filter through the array of stories to remove them, the delete endpoint should be hit to remove the story from the database.

 ## Admin Approved Non Members

-Implement an approval feature.
-In order for an anon submission to go live it must be approved by an admin user.
+Currently users can upload stories when signed in or out.
+In a future release users that are not signed in will need to have created stories approved by admins.